CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Experiments

 \subsubsection{Implementation Details}

-Our SG-LRA is implemented via PyTorch.
+Our CurvNet is implemented via PyTorch on an NVIDIA GeForce RTX 4090 GPU.
 Similar to previous work~\cite{su2024lranet}, we set the eigen-spine space dimension $M$ and the spinal segment vertex number $N$ to 16 and $14$, respectively.
+The eigen-spines are constructed offline via SVD on Spinal2023 by taking 6.2 seconds, and are reused across all inference stages, ensuring good scalability.
 The loss weights $\lambda_{reg}$ and $\lambda_{cls}$ in Eq.~\eqref{eq:lra_total} are set to 0.1 and 1, respectively.
 We adopt stochastic gradient descent (SGD) optimizer and polynomial learning rate scheduler, with a weight decay of 0.0005, a momentum of 0.9, and an initial learning rate of 0.001.
 During pseudo-labeling, our spinal contour detection network is first pre-trained for 100 epochs on Spinal2023, and then are iteratively fine-tuned on training data composed of Spinal2023 images and selected generated images.
 The confidence threshold $\tau_c$ is set to 0.3.
 For privacy review, the weights $\lambda_{ss}$ and $\lambda_{ps}$ in Eq.~\eqref{eq:CS} are set as 0.2 and 0.8, and the CS threshold $\tau_{CS}$ is set as 0.6.
+During inference, our spinal contour detection network runs at 16.7 frames per second (FPS), suitable for real-time clinical assistance.

+For spinal image generation, we fine-tune the U-Net of Stable Diffusion v1.5 for 50 epochs using the AdamW optimizer with $\text{lr}=2\times10^{-5}$, $\beta_1=0.9$, and $\beta_2=0.999$.
+The used text prompts include ``AP view of human spine X-ray, scoliosis, clear vertebrae, no artifacts''.
+We also utilize random horizontal flips and intensity jitter for data augmentation.
+Latent codes are sampled from $\mathcal{N}(0, I)$, and classifier-free guidance with scale=7.5 is used to balance realism and diversity.